jasonmulderrig/composite-uFJC-scission-UFL-FEniCS/README.rst

 |build| |pyversions| |pypi| |license| |zenodo|

 The Python package for the composite uFJC model with scission implemented in the Unified Form Language (UFL) for FEniCS.
+This repository is dependent upon the `composite-uFJC-scission <https://pypi.org/project/composite-ufjc-scission/>`_ Python package.

 ************
 Installation